ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

        support." is shown, the credentials of the DGT endpoint have not been set.
 This information should be filled in by a member of CEM team at the time of install.

+     - Status is green: All the required fields have been filled.
+However, if you still experience issues, contact CEM and ask them to check the values that have been configured.

 [Go to top](#table-of-content)